penielny/selenia/README.md

 selenia = Selenia(driver, model_client)

 # Find an element by description
-element = selenia.find("the search input box at the top")
+element = selenia.find("the search input box at the top bar")

 # Find all matching elements
 elements = selenia.find_all("all buttons with the text 'Submit'")